 If I didn't have my craft table to keep me busy and my mind occupied, I might be depressed!
 Thankfully, this is not the case...and again, I am grateful to my swap partners for understanding that I haven't been cleared to drive, and must depend on the kindness of friends and relatives to go to the post office for those envelopes that can't be mailed from my front yard!

 Hello!
 I'm Donetta from Grand Rapids, Michigan.
 I was born and raised in the San Francisco Bay Area and lived there most of my life.
 I moved to Portland in 1992, to Vancouver in 2012, and except for a 2-year hiatus in Dover, Delaware, lived in the Pacific Northwest for (oh my!) over 25 years.
 Love it, love it, love it...I honestly feel like I should have been born there!
 I'm spending several months with my sister in Grand Rapids, MI, and I used to think I would be heading back to the "left coast" within a year, but I am happily surprised at how lovely it is in Michigan.
 I may or may not be moving west eventually...I'll live through a Michigan winter before making my final decision!
+(ETA: it isn't the winter that is soooo bad, it's the summer humidity!)

 I have three adult children, five grandchildren, and live in a cute little house with my two spoiled Persian cats and our rescue kitty, Lulu.
 It's hard being so far away from my children and grandchildren, since I do so enjoy spending time with friends and family.